Quantum algorithms for spectral sums: Abstract

 \section{Abstract}

-We propose and analyze new quantum algorithms for estimating the most common spectral sums of symmetric positive definite (SPD) matrices.
-For a function $f$ and a matrix $A \in \mathbb{R}^{n\times n}$, the spectral sum is defined as $S_f(A) :=\Tr[f(A)] = \sum_j f(\lambda_j)$, where $\lambda_j$ are the eigenvalues.
-Examples of spectral sums are the von Neumann entropy, the trace of inverse, the log-determinant, and the Schatten-$p$ norm, where the latter does not require the matrix to be SPD.
-The fastest classical randomized algorithms estimate these quantities have a runtime that depends at least linearly on the number of nonzero components of the matrix.
-Assuming quantum access to the matrix, our algorithms are sub-linear in the matrix size, and depend at most quadratically on other quantities, like the condition number and the approximation error, and thus can compete with most of the randomized and distributed classical algorithms proposed in recent literature.
-These algorithms can be used as subroutines for solving many practical problems, for which the estimation of a spectral sum often represents a computational bottleneck.
+{ We propose new quantum algorithms for estimating spectral sums of positive semi-definite (PSD) matrices.
+The spectral sum of an PSD matrix $A$, for a function $f$, is defined as $ \Tr[f(A)] = \sum_j f(\lambda_j)$, where $\lambda_j$ are the eigenvalues of $A$.
+Typical examples of spectral sums are the von Neumann entropy, the trace of $A^{-1}$, the log-determinant, and the Schatten $p$-norm, where the latter does not require the matrix to be PSD.
+The current best classical randomized algorithms estimating these quantities have a runtime that is at least linearly in the number of nonzero entries of the matrix and quadratic in the estimation error.
+Assuming access to a block-encoding of a matrix, our algorithms are sub-linear in the matrix size, and depend at most quadratically on other parameters, like the condition number and the approximation error, and thus can compete with most of the randomized and distributed classical algorithms proposed in the literature, and polynomially improve the runtime of other quantum algorithms proposed for the same problems.
+We show how the algorithms and techniques used in this work can be applied to three problems in spectral graph theory: approximating the number of triangles, the effective resistance, and the number of spanning trees within a graph.}